Masterpiece (Madonna song): Recording and composition

 "Masterpiece" is a midtempo pop and folk-pop ballad featuring basic recording and production by Orbit.
-It was recorded in two locations, 3:20 Studios, Los Angeles, California and MSR Studios, New York, New York.
+It was recorded in two locations, 3:20 Studios, Los Angeles, California and MSR Studios, New York City.
 Madonna reflected on the recording sessions with Orbit: "We've worked on stuff for so many years that we kind of finish each other's sentences.
 He knows my taste and what I like.
 Magic happens when we get into a recording studio together."
 Additional production came from Harry, who also played acoustic guitars, keyboards, vocoder and did the programming for the track.
 Demacio "Demo" Castellon mixed and engineered the song with help from Frank Filipetti, while Angie Teo did additional engineering and editing.
-Other personnel working on "Masterpiece" was Ron Taylor who did protools editing and further editing from Stephen "The Koz" Kozmeniuk.
+Other personnel working on "Masterpiece" was Ron Taylor who did Pro Tools editing and further editing from Stephen "The Koz" Kozmeniuk.

 In "Masterpiece", Madonna sings about the pain of being in love with someone who is a great work of art, with the lyrics including "If you were the Mona Lisa, You'd be hanging in the Louvre, Everyone would come to see you, You'd be impossible to move."
 Madonna said the song describes Wallis Simpson and is "about a woman who has fallen in love with this untouchable thing, this man that was raised to be king.
 One of the lines of the song 'it must be so hard to always be the chosen one.'
 At the end of the day nothing is indestructible, no matter how high you might rise in the world you are still a human being."
 Marc Schneider from Billboard described "Masterpiece" as a slowed-down, moody ballad that showcases strong execution of vocals from Madonna.
 He described the production as "simple, direct and reminiscent of her sound in the 1990s".
 The lyrics were described as emotional, and was comparable to the film's love story, with the chorus as follows: "And I'm right by your side, Like a thief in the night, I stand in front of a masterpiece.
 And I can't tell you why it hurts so much to be in love with a masterpiece.
 'Cause after all, nothing's indestructible".